AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt4-cljx.md

 As you can see, the spec file includes `#+clj` and `#+cljs` tags.
 For this file, that means that cljx will add `:require` to the clojure version of the file and `:require-macros` to the Clojure version of the file.
 These tags will include or exclude the entire form that follows them.
 So one tag can include/exclude an entire function.

+As a side note, the `:require-macros` key is the way we get access to our Clojure macros in ClojureScript.
+Since Speclj uses macros for both Clojure and ClojureScript the small `#+` tags let us properly import the macros for both platforms.

 #Run our Tests with A CLJX file

 Now that we have cljx set up and a `.cljx` file and test file, we can run `lein clj-clean-test` and `lein cljs-clean-test`.
-Both should evaluate the `multiply` test included in the single `.cljx` file.
+Both should evaluate the `multiply` test included in the single `.cljx` file in their respective platforms by testing against the `cljx` generated code.

 #Where We Are